Weiqifan1/PyProjectImpossibleCollege/README.md

 ### Installation of tesseract and pytesseract
 1. Go to this homepage https://github.com/UB-Mannheim/tesseract/wiki and download tesseract.
 2. For windows users run the .exe file and install the program.
-3. Choose danish and english for the language AND scriptfile.
-If you want to try additional languages you also need to choose them here.
+3. Choose additional script data(download) and additional language data(download).

 #### Environment variables for tesseract
 1. Find the path to tesseract-OCR on your operating system and copy it.